 Canadian real estate markets to watch

 Survey respondents see the average overall rating for Canada's nine largest commercial real estate markets as "modestly good" for investment and development in 2014.
 Average prospects for homebuilding are rated as "fair."
 Calgary is their unanimous choice for "top market" for prospects in three categories: investment, development and homebuilding.
 Edmonton, Saskatoon and Vancouver followed, in order, to make the top four cities in Canada.

-Read our outlook on real estate investment and development trends in Canada, the U.S. and Latin America to learn more.
+Read our survey, Emerging Trends in Real Estate 2014 on real estate investment and development trends in Canada and the US to learn more.